Create

 s4.png

 Same as labels, they will later be visible in your QAlity test Jira issues.
-Tick the one of your choice and your QAlity test issue type will be categorized with it.
+Tick one of the types you’ve created, and your QAlity test issue will be categorized with it.

 • Link QAlity test issues to Jira tickets